djdd87/SynoAI/README.md

    * Add a file mapping from your appsettings.json to /app/appsettings.json
    * Add a folder mapping from your captures directory to /app/Captures (optional)
 * On the port settings tab;
-   * Enter a port mapping to port 80, e.g. 8080
+   * Enter a port mapping to port 80 from an available port on your NAS, e.g. 8080

 ### Create Action Rules
 The next step is to configure actions inside Surveillance Station that will call the SynoAI API.